 Residency Admission Requirements

-To be considered for admission, interested applicants must be licensed or eligible for licensure in the state of the clinic assignment.
+To be considered for admission, interested applicants must be licensed or eligible for licensure in the state of the clinic assignment before starting the program.
 Current students may apply prior to graduation.
 You must display professional behaviors and enthusiasm in Orthopaedic Physical Therapy, and demonstrate motivation and commitment to the profession.
 Desired applicants must possess clinical reasoning skills for the application of examination and treatment procedures.

 To apply, please visit RF-PTCAS.
 Applicants will be required to submit the following items to complete the application package: